 As useful as DBT is for addiction, its original purpose wasn’t to treat this disease.
 When it first emerged, it was a therapy for people with borderline personality disorder.
 Later, it spread to help people who exhibited self-destructive behaviors, including addictions of all kinds.

-Sometimes luxury addiction therapy services use DBT to aid people who have post-traumatic stress disorder (PTSD).
+Sometimes addiction therapy services use DBT to aid people who have post-traumatic stress disorder (PTSD).
 Using it in this manner is important because PTSD can be an underlying cause of addiction.

 To understand how a dialectical behavioral therapy program works, people have to understand its principles.
 In general, there are three main concepts, which include: